big-sean-gmc-hummer-ev

 When did you know that you wanted to be an artist and who inspired you?

-I knew I wanted to a rapper when I was twelve.
+I knew I wanted to be a rapper when I was twelve.
 I stood in front of my class and said I wanted to be a rapper and my teacher was like “Aww hell no”… Called my mom and everything.
 What really inspired me was the girls.
-All of the girls at the time loved Mase, Puff Daddy, Biggie, and Tupac.
+All the girls at the time loved Mase, Puff Daddy, Biggie, and Tupac.
 That was really my inspiration.
-At twelve, all you are trying to do is be cool and get girls.
-That’s how it started, but as I got older I took it more seriously as an art form.
+At twelve, all you are trying to do is to be cool and get girls.
+That’s how it started, but as I got older, I took it more seriously as an art form.

 We did our research and discovered that you are a 90’s era Bad Boy fan.
 What was it about those artists that impressed you?

 I really respected Big because he brought so much style to the game in the sense of rapping and his clothes.
 He was probably my biggest influence.
 I always try to bring new styles to the game.
-I brought that style of witty one word punchlines that Drake made more popular and Drake says that he got it from Big Sean.
+I brought that style of witty one-word punchlines that Drake made more popular and Drake says that he got it from Big Sean.
 I was the first person to rock Pop Out chains.
-I wore sample in my first video.
+I wore a sample in my first video.
 I always try to set trends and be that Detroit player because that’s what we do here.

 We were out on location in Detroit on the set of Street Kings 2: Motor City and we noticed the wide gap between the rich and poor.
 How did it affect you as you were growing up?

-That’s a great question because I grew up in the middle of West-side Detroit but I was bussed to to a private rich school everyday that specialized in art and poetry.
+That’s a great question because I grew up in the middle of West-side Detroit but I was bussed to a private rich school every day that specialized in art and poetry.
 It really helped mold me.
-I went to school with wealthy kids from different ethnic groups and came back to hood and hung with my homies.
+I went to school with wealthy kids from different ethnic groups and came back to the hood and hung with my homies.
 They were all good friends of mine.
 I was able to see the whole spectrum of my city.
 That’s something that most people don’t get to see.
 I’m sure it had a lot of impact on me as an artist because I can relate to both extremes.

 How does it feel to be on a label with so many stars?